MetX

 Biography

 As the son of mâalem Selam, Driss Filali grows up in Morocco in a community where the gnawa-culture is omnipresent.
 From an early age, he learns to play music with his father and his nephew, mâalem Hamid.
-Together they perform at different lilas, traditional gnawa ceremonies, in Morroco and at festivals in France and Belgium.
+Together they perform at different lilas, traditional gnawa ceremonies, in Morocco and at festivals in France and Belgium.

 Projects